“I have come to believe that by and large the human family all has the same secrets, which are both very telling and very important to tell…

 ~ Fred Buechner, Telling Secrets

-“What’s your story??”
-I think I have said that to my teenagers about a zillion times.
-(They’ve got A LOT of stories….)
-Not necessarily the true kind.
-Above is a true favorite Fred Buechner quote, which has served as personal inspiration to me for years.
+“What’s your story?”
+I think I have said this to my teenagers about a zillion times.
+(They have a lot of stories, and not necessarily the true kind…) Above is a favorite Fred Buechner quote that has served as personal inspiration for years.
 These words have helped me as a writer and someone who tries to help others write.
 Inquiry and examination is not just for writers, though.
 We all have a story.
 Many, actually.

 I bantered with a friend the other night.
-She makes thoughtful movies that address life, and is currently playing with plot lines.
-We discussed -with passion- some different possibilities she was entertaining.
+She makes thoughtful movies that address life and she’s currently playing with plot lines.
+We discussed – with passion – different possibilities she is entertaining.
 “Stop drawing on your experiences,” she kept saying.
-“How can I? ” I argued, “I feel connected to this woman’s experiences, and isn’t that the whole idea, to make it all resonate?”
+“How can I?”
+I argued.
+“I feel connected to this woman’s experiences.
+And isn’t that the whole idea, to make it all resonate?”
 We agreed on that; it’s why we tell stories.

 Wisdom lies in the stories of our lives.
-Perhaps that is why the bible is made up of stories and parables, more so than straightforward commands.
-There is something left to interpretation; the lessons have to absorbed and wrestled with.
+Perhaps that is why the Bible is made up of stories and parables rather than straightforward commands.
+There is something left for interpretation, lessons to be absorbed and wrestled with.
 Sometimes this is the most impactful way to learn.
-Stories open hearts, and when approached mindfully and honestly, they can change lives, and cultivate acceptance and compassion.
+Stories open hearts, and when approached mindfully and honestly, they can change lives, cultivate acceptance, and inspire compassion.

-Another great scientist, author, and really the father and founder of mindfulness in the west, Jon Kabat-Zinn, wrote about the importance of acknowledging the whole story.
-He advises we “put out the welcome mat ” for all of life’s experiences, and accept where we are in time and place and experience.
+Another great scientist and author (who also happens to be the father and founder of mindfulness in the west), Jon Kabat-Zinn, wrote about the importance of acknowledging the whole story.
+He advises we “put out the welcome mat” for all of life’s experiences and accept where we are in time, place, and experience.
 He says accepting and being present for all of it is where true happiness lies.
-We do this through mindfulness, which, through practice, will enhance our perspective and insight..
-His first book, of so many classics, is called The Full Catastrophe.
+We do this through mindfulness, which, through practice, will enhance our perspective and insight.
+His first of so many classics is called The Full Catastrophe.
 About it, he wrote the following passage.